10 Admirable Qualities Of A Good Employee

 6. Team Player

 A great employee might show incredible individual results but not be a satisfactory team player.
-An employee who refuses to cooperate fully with his team is not only lacking an important skill set but also missing out on necessary camaraderie.
+An employee who refuses to cooperate fully with their team lacks a critical skill set and misses the necessary camaraderie.

-Ultimately, a good team will produce results than far outweigh what each team member could produce themselves.
+Ultimately, a good team will produce results that far outweigh what each team member could do by themselves.

 Related Article: Importance Of Teamwork At Work